AkhilSharma90/AkhilSharma90/README.md

 - 🌱 I’m currently interested in WEB3.0 projects and I have a deep expertise in Hyperledger Fabric, Firefly (GO) Cosmos SDK, Solana (Rust) and Cardano (Haskell).
 - 👀 A polyglot developer with more than 10 years industry experience in Golang, Rust, NodeJs, Ruby, Python, Dart, Haskell, distributed systems, serverless & cloud technologies (AWS & GCP)
 - At my tech services firm, https://www.myrl.tech I architect software products that are data intensive (big data), mission critical and real time.
 I use Airflow, Kafka, Docker, Kubernetes, Terraform, Prometheus, Sentry and Jenkins (my favorite technologies in the world).
-- 💞️ I’m looking to collaborate on projects that require working with Big Data Engineering, AI and ML or WEB 3.0
+- 💞️ I’m looking to collaborate on WEB 3.0 projects.
 - 📫 How to reach me - akhil.sharma@myrl.tech

 <!---